top of page

 Not in a “you’ve had work done” way.
 You’ll simply look fresher, tighter, and healthier — as if you’ve just had a long holiday and great sleep.
 Nothing is being added or injected; it’s your own skin renewing itself and building new collagen.
 That’s why the results look natural, but still noticeable.

-If your issues are more superficial, the intensive suffices; for substantial laxity or scarring, the upgrade delivers enhanced longevity and potency, though please be aware, it extends downtime by 2-3 days and the pinkness can liner for several weeks longer.
+If your issues are more superficial, the intensive suffices; for substantial laxity or scarring, the upgrade delivers enhanced longevity and potency, though please be aware, it extends downtime by 2-3 days and the pinkness can linger for several weeks longer.
 Results depend on skin type and adherence to post-care.

 How long do the results last?